gliluaume/scenarizer/Readme.md

 - behave like an stateful HTTP client
 - hooks on responses: launch actions on response criteria, re-run previous request

-Supports only HTTP APIs that handle JSON messages.

 ##  1. <a name='Usage'></a>Usage
 run